Or embrace other social media?

 Twitter is a high reach marketing communication medium though over the years engagement levels have fallen.
 Nevertheless Twitter marketing has a role in your social media strategy.
 It can be a boon to businesses, and both marketers and researchers alike.
 The barriers to entry are almost nil and the upside potential remains high.
 As with all digital media, expect the platform to evolve over time.
 Image and video tweets are now possible as is advertising.

 1. Messaging and commercial strategy; Think carefully about content and define your voice – both are differentiators and vital to engage.
 Once you’ve decided on your strategy stick to it so as not to alienate followers.
 In our early days we tweeted a couple of jokey messages very early one morning and lost half a dozen followers!
 Twitter is ripe for new business models and some of the world’s hottest news stories start here.

 2. Targeting; Think carefully about who you want to target, and define your target using keywords.
 Following your competitors is a good place to start….

 3. Measurement: Successful marketing starts with measuring your social media effectiveness.
 There are many free tools to measure your growing follower count, your friends and followers (FriendorFollow.com), your influence (Klout.com), mentions (Socialoomph.com) and embedded link clicks (bitly.com).
 Try and measure sales conversion or ROI too!

 4. Then just open an account, watch, learn and experiment….

 Call us for help to get your message across in the most cost effective way.
-We view digital marketing as part of the wider marketing mix, and encourage you to simply put your money where it delivers best returns.
-Just call us for help.
+Digital marketing is just part of the wider marketing mix, and encourage you to simply put your money where it delivers best returns.